openstack-archive/fuel-web/docs/buildsystem.rst

 * **bootstrap** -  contains a make script intended to build CentOS-based miniroot image (a.k.a initrd or initramfs).

-* **image** - contains **make** scripts for building CentOS and Ubuntu images using the Fuel mirrors, built from the scripts in the *mirror* directory.
-The images are alternative to using the standard anaconda and debian installers.

 * **docker** - contains the make scripts to build docker containers, deployed on the Fuel Master node.

-* **upgrade** - contains make scripts for building Fuel upgrade tarball.

 * **iso** - contains **make** scripts for building Fuel ISO file.